11 things to see and do in Slovenia

 Visit the underground canyon at Skocjan Caves

-Skocjan Caves are another UNESCO World Heritage site and hold the largest underground canyon in Europe as well as 15 species of bat.
+Škocjan Caves are another UNESCO World Heritage site and hold the largest underground canyon in Europe as well as 15 species of bat.

 It’s less visited than Postojna, perhaps because the lack of a train makes access more difficult for those with children or walking difficulty.
+Nevertheless, this cave system is an incredible sight and a significant geographical phenomenon.
+Tourists can explore areas of the underground canyon, including Big Collapase Doline, a sinkhole where the Reka River disappears underground, as well as thesuitably named Murmuring Cave and Silent Cave.

 See the royal stables at Lipica Stud Farm